1jour1vin

 Wine rated (2025 guide) 95/100

-Sweet tart with butter cookies, apples, and pears.
-Full-bodied, with great intensity, but without being too heavy, and always refined.
+A sweet tart made with butter cookies, apples, and pears.
+Full-bodied and intense, yet not overly heavy, and always refined.
 Long and flavorful.
 Complex and satisfying.
 Exciting.
 70% Pinot Noir and 30% Chardonnay.
 Ready to drink now.

 Jeb Dunnuck